Wireless for Machine Learning: Review of importance-aware communications

 On top of finding a balance between data quantity and quality, the protocols are designed to prioritize samples with higher importance.
-Three solutions are suggested in~\cite{liu2019wireless}, as an example, we discuss "Importance \ac{ARQ} for binary \ac{SVM} classificiation" in detail.
+Three solutions are suggested in~\cite{liu2019wireless}, as an example, we discuss "Importance \ac{ARQ} for binary \ac{SVM} classification" in detail.
 The protocol considers the acquisition of a data sample $x$ from a user device.
-The \ac{PS} repeatedly requests the device to retransmit $x$ until the effective receive \ac{SNR} satisfies
+Using the first transmission, the \ac{PS} estimates the data-importance and then \ac{PS} repeatedly requests the device to retransmit $x$ until the effective receive \ac{SNR} satisfies

 where $T$ is the number of retransmissions, $\theta_0$ is a scaling factor, $\mathcal{U}_d(\hat{x}(T))$ is the uncertainty measure, and $\theta_{\text{SNR}}$ is the maximum \ac{SNR}.
 The maximum \ac{SNR} is there to prevent one sample from consuming too many transmissions, and $\mathcal{U}_d(\hat{x}(T))$ is defined as the distance to the \ac{SVM} boundary, which is an uncertainty measure.
-The protocol illustrated by Eq. (\ref{eq:iaARQ}) will allocate sufficiently many retransmissions for each device to reach their guaranteed minimum \ac{SNR}.
+The protocol based on Eq. (\ref{eq:iaARQ}) will allocate sufficiently many retransmissions for each device to reach their guaranteed minimum \ac{SNR}.
 Devices carrying low-importance data are guaranteed lower minimum \acp{SNR} and are therefore given fewer retransmissions even if the channel is poor.

-Apart from binary \ac{SVM} classification,~\cite{liu2019wireless} contains extensions to multi-class \ac{SVM}, generic classifiers, and convolutional neural networks.
+Apart from binary \ac{SVM} classification,~\cite{liu2019wireless} contains extensions to multi-class \ac{SVM}, generic classifiers, and \acp{CNN}.
 According to experimental studies, the protocol outperforms purely channel-aware retransmission protocols in terms of classification accuracy by around 2-3\% when training on the MNIST dataset.

-In~\cite{liu2019data}, importance-aware user selection is addressed.
+In~\cite{liu2020data}, importance-aware user selection is addressed.
 The devices are scheduled in a time-division manner and take turns to upload a data sample in each time slot.
 Once again, the radio resources are limited and the problem is to schedule devices in a manner that maximizes the final test accuracy.
 User selection is based on two factors, the channel quality of each user and the importance of their data.
-Devices experiencing lower fading is prioritized to give higher data rates, but only if their data is sufficiently important.
+Devices experiencing lower fading are prioritized so that higher data rates are achieved, but only if their data is sufficiently important.